-5.1 The interviewer shall make a note in their pocket book that the interview has taken place and that it was audibly recorded, the time it commenced, its duration and date and identification number of the master recording.
+3.22 The interviewer shall make a note in their pocket book that the interview has taken place and that it was audibly recorded, the time it commenced, its duration and date and identification number of the master recording (see Note 3I).

-5.2 If no proceedings follow in respect of the person whose interview was recorded, the recording media must be kept securely as in 1 and 6A.
+3.23 If no proceedings follow in respect of the person whose interview was recorded, the recording media must be kept securely as in paragraph 3.22 and Note 3J.

-[This section (paragraphs 5.1, 5.2 and Note 5A) does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.14 to 7.15.]

-Note for guidance

-5A Any written record of an audio recorded interview should be made in accordance with current national guidelines for police officers, police staff and CPS prosecutors concerned with the preparation, processing and submission of prosecution files.

-6 Master Recording security
+(K) Master Recording security

-(a) General
+(i) General

-6.1 The officer in charge of each police station at which interviews with suspects are recorded or as the case may be, where recordings of interviews carried out elsewhere than at a police station are held, shall make arrangements for master recordings to be kept securely and their movements accounted for on the same basis as material which may be used for evidential purposes, in accordance with force standing orders.
-(See .)
+3.24 The officer in charge of each police station at which interviews with suspects are recorded or as the case may be, where recordings of interviews carried out elsewhere than at a police station are held, shall make arrangements for master recordings to be kept securely and their movements accounted for on the same basis as material which may be used for evidential purposes, in accordance with force standing orders.
+(See Note 3J.)

-(b) Breaking master recording seal for criminal proceedings
+(ii) Breaking master recording seal for criminal proceedings

-6.2 A police officer has no authority to break the seal on a master recording which is required for criminal trial or appeal proceedings.
+3.25 A police officer has no authority to break the seal on a master recording which is required for criminal trial or appeal proceedings.
 If it is necessary to gain access to the master recording, the police officer shall arrange for its seal to be broken in the presence of a representative of the Crown Prosecution Service.
 The defendant or their legal adviser should be informed and given a reasonable opportunity to be present.
 If the defendant or their legal representative is present they shall be invited to re-seal and sign the master recording.
 If either refuses or neither is present this should be done by the representative of the Crown Prosecution Service.
-(See and 6C.)
+(See Notes 3K and 3L.)

-(c) Breaking master recording seal: other cases
+(iii) Breaking master recording seal: other cases

-6.3 The chief officer of police is responsible for establishing arrangements for breaking the seal of the master copy where no criminal proceedings result, or the criminal proceedings to which the interview relates, have been concluded and it becomes necessary to break the seal.
+3.26 The chief officer of police is responsible for establishing arrangements for breaking the seal of the master copy where no criminal proceedings result, or the criminal proceedings to which the interview relates, have been concluded and it becomes necessary to break the seal.
 These arrangements should be those which the chief officer considers are reasonably necessary to demonstrate to the person interviewed and any other party who may wish to use or refer to the interview record that the master copy has not been tampered with and that the interview record remains accurate.
-(See .)
+(See Note 3M.)

-6.3A Subject to 6.3C, a representative of each party must be given a reasonable opportunity to be present when the seal is broken and the master recording copied and re-sealed.
+3.27 Subject to paragraph 3.29, a representative of each party must be given a reasonable opportunity to be present when the seal is broken and the master recording copied and re-sealed.

-6.3B If one or more of the parties is not present when the master copy seal is broken because they cannot be contacted or refuse to attend or paragraph 6.3C applies, arrangements should be made for an independent person such as a custody visitor, to be present.
-Alternatively, or as an additional safeguard, arrangements should be made for a film or photographs to be taken of the procedure.
+3.28 If one or more of the parties is not present when the master copy seal is broken because they cannot be contacted or refuse to attend or paragraph 3.29 applies, arrangements should be made for an independent person such as a custody visitor, to be present.
+Alternatively, or as an additional safeguard, arrangements should be made to visually record the procedure.

-6.3C does not require a person to be given an opportunity to be present when;
+3.29 Paragraph 3.28 does not require a person to be given an opportunity to be present when;

 (a) it is necessary to break the master copy seal for the proper and effective further investigation of the original offence or the investigation of some other offence; and